muratk5n/thirdwave/en/index.md

 ---

-The CCP party conf is over, the result seems to be Xi lives to fight another day, but according to the infighting scenario power is still divided.
+The CCP party conf is over, the result seems to be Xi lives to fight another day, but, according to the infighting scenario, power is still divided.

 ---